prateek-mehra/JsonPowerDB/README.md

 ### Some features of JsonPowerDB are:

-* Nimble, simple to use, im memory, real time
+* Nimble, simple to use, in memory, real time
 * Schema free - easy to maintain
-* Serverless support - fast Development - cuts time to market
+* Serverless support - fast development - cuts time to market
 * Built around the world's fastest indexing engine PowerIndex
 * Webservices API - Low Dev Cost
 * Multiple Security Layers
 * A single instance - Million Indexes
 * Inbuilt support for querying multiple databases
 * Serverside Native NoSQL - best performance
-* Multi-mode databse - One solution to a variety of data
+* Multi-mode database - One solution to a variety of data

 ### Use cases: